-"GRACE data have revolutionized our understanding of Earth's water cycle and how water and ice are distributed on the planet," said Frank Webb, JPL GRACE-FO program manager.
+"GRACE data have revolutionized our understanding of Earth's water cycle and how water and ice are distributed on the planet," said Frank Webb, JPL GRACE-FO project scientist.
 "From it, we can see clear trends in the ice-mass loss in the Arctic and the Antarctic, and clear trends in droughts in South America, Australia and Asia.
 These are key indicators of how the planet is responding to changes in our climate."
 For example, GRACE has been instrumental in documenting the loss of groundwater in California and around the world.

 The GRACE-FO satellites will test a new inter-satellite instrument called a laser ranging interferometer, developed by a German/American joint collaboration, for use in future generations of gravitational research satellites.

 The GRACE-FO satellites will be launched together into a polar orbit at an altitude of about 300 miles (500 kilometers) and at a distance of about 140 miles (220 kilometers) apart.

 Over the course of the five-year GRACE-FO mission, the satellites will provide an updated measurement of Earth's gravitational field every 30 days.
 In addition, each of the satellites will supply up to 200 profiles of temperature distribution and water vapor content for the atmosphere and the ionosphere daily.